Jump to: Levy FAQs

 • ALIA’s continued focus on enhancing its operating efficiencies.

-Payment of the annual levy is due by June 30, 2024.
+Payment of the annual levies and the Universal Cyber Coverage Premium for 2025-2026 is due by June 30, 2025.

-Invoices will be made available online through the Law Society of Alberta’s Lawyer Portal before May 31.
+Invoices will be made available online through the Law Society of Alberta’s Lawyer Portal before May 31, 2025.

 The amounts of the invoices for those without individual surcharges will be: